draft notes Field Journal

 8. How do I create a PowerPoint template optimised for Copilot?

 Use Slide Master with theme colours and fonts (not manual styling), include 12+ representative slide layouts, use placeholders instead of text boxes, show different content densities and data visualisation styles, and avoid overlapping elements.
 Upload as .potx or .pptx to your Brand Kit.
+See the PowerPoint Template section for the full walkthrough.

 9. Can I have multiple Brand Kits?